Updates

 โœ“You’re in social media or experimental marketing and you need to test multiple visual concepts fast without a production timeline or a motion designer budget

-โœ“You want the cheapest serious AI video entry point โ€” $8/month with commercial use included is genuinely the lowest price at this quality level
+โœ“You want the cheapest serious AI video entry point โ€” $8/month with commercial use included is the lowest price at this quality level in the category

 โœ— Skip it if

-โœ—You need consistent, predictable output for client deliverables โ€” a 26% failure rate means you can’t promise a specific result on a deadline, which is a real professional problem
+โœ—You need consistent, predictable output for client deliverables โ€” a ~26% failure rate in testing means you can’t promise a specific result on a deadline, which is a real professional problem

 โœ—You need a presenter delivering a specific script on camera โ€” Pika doesn’t do this.
 HeyGen or Synthesia are the tools for that and there’s no overlap